 Whether you’ve grown up around this tradition or it’s totally new to you, the concept of a “push present” has been increasing in popularity over the past decade.

 What is a push present?
-It’s a gift given to a new mother at or following childbirth.
+It’s a gift given to a new parent who has just given birth.

-Almost every new mother you talk to will say that their baby alone is a priceless gift, and nothing else is needed.
+Almost every new parent you talk with will say that their baby alone is a priceless gift, and nothing else is needed.
 But if you want to show some extra appreciation for your partner during this huge life event, a push present may be the perfect way to do so (especially if your SO’s love language is receiving gifts).

-A push present is usually given by the new mom’s significant other or family members, and the most typical gift is jewelry.
+A push present is usually given by the new parent’s significant other or family members, and the most typical gift is jewelry.
 However, a push present can be anything that they would love!

 We polled a group of parents, and there were some very creative ideas for push presents — everything from sushi to handmade shelves to an expensive bottle of tequila.
 You can absolutely get creative and customize your gift specifically for your particular mama-to-be.

 One factor to consider is timing.
-Many people prefer to give the push present at the hospital, when the new mama is recovering from labor.
+Many people prefer to give the push present at the hospital or birth center, when the new parent is recovering from labor.